thkukuk/survive-soft-reboot/README.md

 ### Build

-To build the portable image, just call `mkosi` in the top directory
+To build the portable image, just call `mkosi` in the top directory.
+If you call it as normal user, make sure that `/usr/sbin` is in your $PATH.

 ### Usage